The Greatest Hits of the Golden Groups

 The Greatest Hits of the Golden Groups: Bobby Vinton Sings the Goodies! is Bobby Vinton's fifth studio album, released in 1963.
 This album contains cover songs that were hits during the 1950s for the following artists: the Rays, the Penguins, the Platters, the Five Satins, Bobby Helms, Little Anthony and the Imperials, the Moonglows, Lee Andrews & the Hearts, the Heartbeats and Jesse Belvin.
 All of the tracks on this album were recorded in Nashville.
 "Over the Mountain (Across the Sea)" (previously a hit for the duo Johnnie & Joe) is the album's only single.
-All of the songs on this album were later include in the collection Bobby Vinton Sings the Golden Decade of Love.
+All of the songs on this album were later included in the collection Bobby Vinton Sings the Golden Decade of Love.

+Critical reception

+Music Vendor said that "Bobby ticks off golden hits of a few short years ago, in a style that will make for counter-jingle."
+They called the album "solid".
+Retrospectively, The Virgin Encyclopedia of Popular Music gave the album a two-star rating, which meant that the album was "flawed" and "dull".